 Likewise, law enforcement may violate a person’s rights under the U.S. Constitution when obtaining evidence or confessions.
 A federal criminal defense lawyer in South Carolina may be able to stop this illegally obtained evidence from being used against a defendant.

 A person may also claim insanity as a defense if they were unable to understand the nature or wrongfulness of their acts due to a mental disease or defect.
-Presenting a successful defense in federal court could be challenging.
+However, successfully presenting this defense in federal court could be challenging.
 A seasoned legal team could help build the best defense for a federal defendant.

 Hire a South Carolina Federal Criminal Attorney to Defend Your Rights